Grades of membership

 Structural engineers around the world study for many different recognised academic qualifications.
 This is taken into account by the Institution and we ensure that people with appropriate qualifications are eligible to join the Institution at a level of membership that befits their level of experience.

-Our six membership grades reflect the inclusive nature of the international engineering community:
+Our seven membership grades reflect the inclusive nature of the international engineering community:

 Student Members are aspiring structural engineers who are studying structural and/or civil engineering courses (either full-time or part-time) at an undergraduate level.